 TGaz Editor: Change the text in P150L30-31 and P151 L1-12 as follows:

-— If FTM retransmission is successful, the ISTA may derive the RTT using the received 29 ToA (t4) and ToD (t1) values included in the retransmitted Fine Timing Measurement frame, and t2 and t3 values estimated locally in the prior (or preceding) fine timing measurement.
+If FTM retransmission is successful, the ISTA may derive the RTT using the received 29 ToA (t4) and ToD (t1) values included in the retransmitted Fine Timing Measurement frame, and t2 and t3 values estimated locally in the prior (or preceding) fine timing measurement.

-— During the FTM retransmission, the t2 value estimated by the ISTA shall not be used for RTT calculation in the subsequent fine timing measurement.
+During the FTM retransmission, the t2 value estimated by the ISTA shall not be used for RTT calculation in the subsequent fine timing measurement.
 This is because the t2 was estimated by correlating two unmatched secure TRN as a result of FTM retransmission

-— During the FTM retransmission, the t4 value estimated by the RSTA shall not be included in the subsequent Fine Timing Measurement frame.
+During the FTM retransmission, the t4 value estimated by the RSTA shall not be included in the subsequent Fine Timing Measurement frame.
 This is because the t4 was estimated by correlating two unmatched secure TRN as a result of FTM retransmission.

-— Due to rule a) and/or rule b, (#1283) the fine timing measurement immediately after the FTM retransmission shall not be used by ISTA for RTT calculation
+Due to rules b and c, (#1283) the fine timing measurement immediately after the FTM retransmission shall not be used by ISTA for RTT calculation

-— A successful FTM retransmission shall only be counted towards to the total number of FTMs Per Burst value
+A successful FTM retransmission shall only be counted towards to the total number of FTMs Per Burst value